sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 ## Opportunities

 In 2014 I faced a crisis.
 I woke up one morning and asked myself what's the point of going to work.
 And because my work lacked any meaning, the answer didn't follow.
-The next week I resigned to pursue my dream – I want to help software developers grow professionally.
+The next week I resigned to pursue my dream – helping software developers grow professionally.
 Together with like-minded people, we created a software craftsmanship community and a successful conference.
 Since then, I've been running 20-30 workshops a year.
 I went from depression to passion, thanks to the crisis.

 This crisis (危机 or wēijī in Chinese) is no different. 危 means danger. 机 means opportunity, a point where things change, or the right timing.